Author guidelines

 Cover letter

-Cover letter to Editor must be supplied along with the manuscript.
-Cover letter explains briefly the scientific outcome of the manuscript and the importance of the reported results.
-Authors are required to provide a statement about the submission describing how the manuscript fits to the journal content.
-It has to state clearly that the manuscript concerns original unpublished results and that the manuscript is not simultaneously in publishing procedure of some other scientific journal.
-In addition, three potential referees must be stated in the letter.
+A cover letter to the Editor must be supplied along with the manuscript.
+The cover letter provides a brief explanation of the manuscript's scientific outcome and highlights the significance of the reported results.
+Authors are required to provide a statement describing how the manuscript aligns with the journal's content.
+It must clearly state that the manuscript concerns original, unpublished results and that it is not simultaneously under consideration for publication by any other scientific journal.
+Additionally, three potential referees must be listed in the letter.

 Graphical abstract